timsims1717/gemrunner/NOTES.md

   * Can be walked on from above
   * Can be jumped on
   * Can be dropped down from (press down)
-  * When used, just sets it down
+  * No use action
 * Key
-  * When used at a locked door, unlock that door
+  * When used at a locked door of the matching color, unlock that door
 * Regular Bombs
   * When used, three second timer, then explode in same area as LR
 * Plus Bombs